2010 FIFA World Cup controversies: Suárez handball

 In extra time of a quarter-final match against Ghana, Uruguayan striker Luis Suárez handled the ball in the penalty area to prevent a last-minute game-winning Ghana goal.
 Suárez was shown a red card and Ghana's Asamoah Gyan missed the resulting penalty kick.
-Ghana subsequently lost the match, 4–2, in the penalty shootout.
+Ghana subsequently lost the match, 4–2, in the penalty shoot-out.

 The African press named Uruguay public enemy No.1 and described them as cheats.
 Suárez was unapologetic about his handball, stating "I made the best save of the tournament."
 Suárez boasted after the match of his handball save, claiming that "The 'Hand of God' now belongs to me," a reference to the handball goal scored by Diego Maradona in the 1986 World Cup.
 Ghana's coach Milovan Rajevac argued that Suárez's actions were "really shocking," describing the result as a "football injustice."
 Uruguay's coach Óscar Tabárez defended Suárez: "Saying we cheated Ghana is too harsh a word to use. ...
 We also abide by what the referee did.
 It could have been a mistake.
 Yes, he stuck his hand out, but it's not cheating.
 What else do you want?
 Is Suárez also to blame for Ghana missing the penalty?
 We try to be dignified, and if we lose a match, we look for the reasons for it.
 You shouldn't look to third parties."
 FIFA reviewed the possibility of increasing Suárez's ban but decided against punishing him for 'unsportsmanlike conduct'.
 This opened up a discussion on gamesmanship, asking the question of whether players in that situation should be condemned as a cheat, or applauded for their resourcefulness.
 One pundit, Paul Fletcher of the BBC, implied that most players would do the same thing in the 'heat of the moment' in order to avoid defeat.
 Ghana's sports minister, Akua Sena Dansua, called for changes to the rules in such circumstances.